Edward Wilson Davis

-History
+Life and career

 Davis was born on May 8, 1888, in Cambridge City, Indiana.
 He pursued courses in science and engineering and received a degree in electrical engineering from Purdue University in 1911.
 In 1912, Davis began working as a mathematics instructor at the University of Minnesota.

 In 1913, Davis began working on taconite.
 Over the next four decades, Davis devised a process to crush the hard rock, separate the iron from the crushed rock using magnets, and roll the iron into pellets suitable for transport and use in a blast furnace.
 Davis earned 19 patents for his many innovations.
 In the 1950s, Davis's research was used to create several taconite processing plants in northeast Minnesota.
 The Reserve Mining Company honored Davis by naming its Silver Bay, Minnesota, facility the E. W. Davis Works.

 In addition to his taconite research, Davis was active in Minnesota politics and history.
 He published an account of his research, Pioneering With Taconite, with the Minnesota Historical Society in 1964.